 I do teaching, as well as impact-related research on controversies in financial markets.
 To raise general awareness of the problems and the need for change, I have actively engaged with media through op-eds and interviews (e.g. Financial Times, Wall Street Journal, The Guardian, The Times, USA Today, Süddeutsche Zeitung).
 I have also discussed and explained issues on TV/radio and given keynotes and public talks.

 Since 2010, I have also consulted on issues related to financial markets, risk, compliance and ethics, and have served as an expert advisor on legal cases involving financial benchmarks, cash and derivatives markets in both Europe and North America.

-I am Senior Lecturer in Economics and Finance and have been at the University of Portsmouth since 2014.
+I am a Reader in Economics and Finance and have been at the University of Portsmouth since 2014.
 I obtained a Civilekonom degree, an MSc in Financial Economics and a CEMS Master from the Stockholm School of Economics.
 After that, I spent 15 years as a foreign exchange and interest rate derivatives trader at HSBC, Citi, Crédit Agricole and Merrill Lynch.
 In 2009, I returned to academia to complete a PhD in Economics from SOAS University of London.
 I have also held academic positions at SOAS, the University of Leeds, Washington University in St. Louis (London programme) and Meiji University in Tokyo.